ECCC-MSC/open-data/docs/cost-recovered/readme_en.md

 ## Archived data retrieval

-Environment and Climate Change Canada does not have on online service to retrieve archived data.
+Environment and Climate Change Canada does not have an online service to retrieve archived data.
 The data retrieval service is provided under a cost recovery policy.

 The processing rate for archived data retrieval is 118$/hour, with a minimum charge of one hour.
 Typical archived data retrieval requests require between 2-4 hours to process.
 The data itself is free.